CISecurity/ControlsAssessmentSpecification/control-1/control-1.5.rst

 Status
 ------
-Draft
+In Development

-Assumptions
+Inputs
 -----------
-* The "weight" indicates the criticality (importance) of an endpoint, and will be defined by the organization
+#.
+The "weight" indicates the criticality (importance) of an endpoint, and will be defined by the organization

 Measures
 --------